jlyonsmith/rs-bench-test/README.md

 2. `git clone` the repo
 3. Run the benchmark with `cargo bench`

-Observe the difference in performance between the regular and tail recursion optimized version of the Fibonacci function.
+Observe the difference in performance between the regular, tail recursion optimized and looping version of the Fibonacci function.